TheOdinProject/curriculum/foundations/installations/command_line_basics.md

 This section contains helpful links to related content.
 It isn't required, so consider it supplemental.

-- [The Art of Command Line](https://github.com/jlevy/the-art-of-command-line#readme) is a complete beginner's pro-maker.
-It serves as an open-source repository.
-This also has a lot of pro tips!
 - The online book, [Learn Enough Command Line to Be Dangerous](https://www.learnenough.com/command-line-tutorial) is a great resource for mastering the command line.
 Chapters 1 and 2 are free and provides a good introduction to command line tools.
 The rest of the book is not free and goes into more depth than you really need at this point, but feel free to buy and read the rest of the book if you like.
-- [ExplainShell.com](http://explainshell.com/) is a great resource if you want to deconstruct a particularly strange shell command or learn how Bash works through guess-and-check.
-- [Unix/Linux Command Cheat Sheet](https://files.fosswire.com/2007/08/fwunixref.pdf) contains a list of important commands that you can refer to regularly as you become familiar with using Linux.
-You can print it out so you can have a physical copy with you when you're not at your computer.
 - [Command Line Flashcards](https://flashcards.github.io/command_line/introduction.html) by flashcards.github.io.
-- [Video Series from LearnLinuxTv](https://www.youtube.com/playlist?list=PLT98CRl2KxKHaKA9-4_I38sLzK134p4GJ) contains 24 videos explaining the basics of the command line.
-Videos are brief enough for beginners but, at the same time, detailed enough to get you started and light your inner curiosity.